2008 United States House of Representatives elections in Virginia: District 8

+Predictions

 District 9

 The District covers much of Southwest Virginia.
 Democratic incumbent Rick Boucher won unopposed for re-election.
 The Republican Party of Virginia did not list any prospective opponent.

-Analysts: CQ Politics rates the seat "safe Democrat".

 History: Boucher won by 68%–32% in 2006.
 That year Democrat Webb lost the district 44%–55% in his Senate race.
 In 2005 Democrat Tim Kaine lost the district by 43% to 55% in his gubernatorial race.